Ryan W. Ferguson

-Both witnesses later recanted their testimony, claiming that police and prosecuting attorney Kevin Crane, now a circuit court judge, had coerced them to lie.
+Both witnesses later recanted their testimony, claiming that police and prosecuting attorney Kevin Crane, who later became a circuit court judge, had coerced them to lie.
 The 2005 conviction was vacated on November 5, 2013, by the Western District of the Missouri Court of Appeals, and Ferguson was released on the evening of November 12 after spending nearly a decade in prison.
 He won $11 million in a civil suit against Missouri police.

-The case has been featured on 48 Hours, Dateline and in numerous other newspapers and media outlets.
+The case has been featured on 48 Hours, Dateline, and in numerous other newspapers and media outlets.

 Murder

 In the early morning hours of November 1, 2001, 48-year-old Kent Heitholt was murdered in the parking lot of the Columbia Daily Tribune, where he worked as a sports editor.
 He was last seen alive by co-worker Michael Boyd, who told police that he had a work-related conversation with Heitholt in the parking lot between 2:12 and 2:20 a.m.

 Minutes later, janitor Shawna Ornt stepped outside for a cigarette break and saw two shadowy figures near Heitholt's car.
 She ran back inside to get her supervisor, Jerry Trump.
 Both janitors witnessed two college-age men near Heitholt's car.
-The janitors reported that one of the men yelled "Someone's hurt out here, man" before both men walked away through a nearby alley.
+The janitors reported that one of the men yelled, "Someone's hurt out here, man" before both men walked away through a nearby alley.
 The janitors notified other employees and called 9-1-1 at 2:26 a.m.
 Heitholt was found severely beaten with a blunt object and strangled.

 On the same evening, 17-year-old high-school junior Ryan Ferguson and classmate Charles Erickson were attending Halloween parties in the area.
 Ferguson and Erickson later proceeded to meet Ferguson's sister at a bar called By George, where a bouncer who worked there would admit them despite their age.
 After the two men had spent all of their money at the bar, Ferguson's sister bought them a few additional drinks before they departed.

 Erickson was under the influence of cocaine and alcohol that night, and the following day, he had no memory of what had happened.
-At a later hearing, attorneys asked Erickson whether he had noticed anything unusual on the morning of Nov.
-1, such as injuries or blood on his clothing, but he stated that he had not noticed anything out of the ordinary.
+At a later hearing, attorneys asked Erickson whether he had noticed anything unusual on the morning of November 1, such as injuries or blood on his clothing, but he stated that he had not noticed anything out of the ordinary.